winnieli1129/winnieli1129/README.md

 ## I'm a Junior at Purdue University studying Computer Science!!

-- 🔭 I am actively looking for Summer 2022 Intership!
+- 🔭 Actively looking for Summer 2022 Intership!
+- 👩‍💻 Interned at Google, GliaCloud, and Excelliance MOS
-- 🌱 I’m currently learning Django, ExpresJs, and GraphQL
+- 🌱 Currently learning Django, ExpresJs, and GraphQL
-- 🥅 2021 Goals: Participate in more Hackathons and contribute to open source
+- 🥅 2021 Goals: Participate in more Hackathons and contribute to open source project
 - 🌏 I am from Taiwan
 - ⚡ Fun fact: I like to play Ultimate Frisbee